RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     enabled.

 DESCRIPTION:
-    In case this configuration option is defined, then Strong APA algorithm is made available to the application.
+    In case this configuration option is defined, then the Strong APA algorithm is made available to the application.

 NOTES:
     This scheduler configuration option is an advanced configuration option.